By Gilly Carr

 [No proof has been found of the hostage-status of Damarell or the other Islanders in the prison, nor of the threat to shoot them, and so this must be understood as an unsubstantiated rumour].

-In Guernsey Archives is an application for a suspension of sentence filed on 12 May 1942 for William Damarell.
+There is an application in Guernsey Archives for a suspension of sentence filed on 12 May 1942 for William Damarell.
 This was ‘rejected as unfounded.’

 According to his Caen prison records, Damarell was due for release on 15 July 1942.
 In fact, his Caen prison records state that he was liberated that day on the expiry of his sentence and was to return to Guernsey.
 However, another record shows his name – crossed out in blue pencil – on a transfer list of men from Caen Prison to Fort d’Hauteville Prison, Dijon, dated 15 July 1942.
 The names of seven men tried by the German court in Jersey were also on this list.
 Fortunately, Damarell was not sent to Fort d’Hauteville Prison.
 Instead he returned to Guernsey without incident.